 - Investment💸 most often than not, eco-friendly products will cost more money.
 This is for several reasons, such as better sourcing, quality materials and employee welfare.
 If a brand is claiming to be ‘eco’ but seems cheap, do a bit more research before taking the plunge!

-We really hope this information was helpful to you and your plastic-free journey💙 If you would like to receive one of out best-selling loofah scourer sponges for free plus get more hints and tips from us at Seep, sign up to our newsletter here
+We really hope this information was helpful to you and your plastic-free journey💙 If you would like to receive one of out best-selling loofah scourer sponges for free plus get more hints and tips from us at Seep, by signing up here

 !
 Alternatively, shop our bundles below😊